Amy Cuneaz, Judge Thomas Yeotis named Sybyl Award recipients

 Amy Cuneaz, who has served more than 8,000 victims of domestic violence and sexual assault, and Thomas Yeotis, beloved former Genesee County Circuit Court judge, were named recipients of Sybyl Awards Thursday night at the Genesys Conference and Banquet Center.
 The two were selected from a group of 17 community nominees, the largest group of nominees in the award’s nine-year history.

-The annual event, which invariably draws a “Who’s Who” of the community’s nonprofit and civic leaders, honors the legacy of the late Sybyl Atwood, for many decades a formidable leader and head of the former community services clearing house Resource Genesee.
+The annual event, which invariably draws a “Who’s Who” of the community’s nonprofit and civic leaders, honors the legacy of the late Sybyl Atwood, for many decades a formidable lynchpin of community volunteerism at what was then called Resource Genesee.
+If an agency needed volunteers, Atwood recruited and placed them, and found help for those in need.
 When she died at 72 in 2007, she was lauded as “the grande dame of Flint area charity work.”

-In kicking off the event, emcee Dale Weighill, who once worked for Atwood, said “Sybyl knew everybody, Sybyl helped everybody.
+In kicking off the event, emcee Dale Weighill, for whom Atwood once worked, said “Sybyl knew everybody, Sybyl helped everybody.
 Sybyl worked with everybody.
 Sybyl was Google before there was Google.”
-She was a diehard advocate for the downtrodden, proceeding such ferocity that one of her acquaintances declared, “she had brass ovaries.”
+She was a diehard advocate for the downtrodden, proceeding with such ferocity that one of her acquaintances declared, “she had brass ovaries.”
 Weighill noted Atwood kept a quote by Socialist Eugene Debs on her office wall that said, “While there is a lower class, I am in it.
 While there is a criminal element, I am of it.
 While there is a soul in prison, I am not free.”

-Criteria for the award, Weighill said, include demonstrating leadership; providing valuable services especially to marginalized individuals; connecting people with community resources; building a stronger community by creating new connections; mentoring and inspiring others to realize their potential, and residing or working in Genesee County.
+Criteria for the award, Weighill said, include demonstrating leadership; providing valuable services especially to marginalized individuals; connecting people with community resources; building a stronger community by creating new connections; mentoring and inspiring others to realize their potential; and residing or working in Genesee County.

 Cuneaz has filled many roles in her 23 years at the YWCA of Greater Flint’s Domestic Violence and Sexual Assault Services program, including interim director and director.
 She now serves as the DVSAS grants coordinator, a position through which she has raised thousands of dollars for the Y’s domestic violence programs.
 She was lauded by introducer Diana Kelly for her “remarkable impact on countless clients.”

-Note: Editor’s Note: This article has been modified to clarify the working relationship between Dale Weighill and Sybyl Atwood.
-Atwood reported to Weighill.